RISHIK92/squix-ai/README.md

 const salesAgent = new Squix({
   defaultSystemPrompt: `You are a business intelligence assistant.
-    Provide data-driven insights with clear recommendations for revenue optimization.`
+    Provide data-driven insights with clear recommendations for revenue optimization.`,
 });

-await salesAgent.connect('mysql', {
+await salesAgent.connect("mysql", {
-  host: 'analytics.company.com',
+  host: "analytics.company.com",
   port: 3306,
-  user: 'analyst',
+  user: "analyst",
   password: process.env.DB_PASSWORD,
-  database: 'sales_data'
+  database: "sales_data",
 });

 // Revenue analysis
 const revenueReport = await salesAgent.chat(
-  'What were our top 5 products by revenue last quarter?'
+  "What were our top 5 products by revenue last quarter?"
 );

 // Trend identification
 const trends = await salesAgent.chat(
-  'Are there any concerning trends in customer retention?'
+  "Are there any concerning trends in customer retention?"
 );

 // Strategic recommendations
 const strategy = await salesAgent.chat(
-  'Based on recent sales data, which regions should we prioritize?'
+  "Based on recent sales data, which regions should we prioritize?"
 );
 ```